ayushsharman/ayushsharman/README.md

 ## 🏆 Achievements & Certifications

 * Winner at SIH Internal Hackathon 2022
+* Mentor at Girl Script Summer of Code 2024
 * 750+ Questions on LeetCode & Coding Ninjas
 * Lead Coordinator: IICC 2022, Google DevFest 2022, Tekathon 2023, Hack-The-Fest 2022, Hackshield 2022
 * Letter of Recommendation by Head of Department, CSE 1st year
 * Angular Developer Program 2023 by Infosys Springboard
+* IBM and Google certification in Python